IBMStreams/sample.edge-app-control/README.md

 1. View the runtime logs (ssh to CP4D Edge node chosen for deployment)
     - same as Scenario#1

+The system log file contains several messages from many different sources.
+To filter off what you are interested requires using grep'g techniques.
+- See all messages for service
+    - cat /var/log/syslog | grep image-name
+- See all trace messages for service - trace statements
+    - cat /var/log/syslog | grep image-name | grep apptrc
+        Notice the xxx statements produced from the application trace statements.
+        Notice also that they contain the variable values that we inputted.

+1. Undeploy application

 * Outline major steps to complete the task, e.g. They must use the X operator with parameters a,b, and c.
 State that early and repeat it a couple of times.
 * Discuss details about each step